georgian-io-archive/foreshadow/doc/users.rst

     from sklearn.datasets import load_boston
     from sklearn.model_selection import train_test_split

-Now load in the boston housing dataset from sklearn into pandas dataframes.
-This is a common dataset for testing machine learning models and comes built in to scikit-learn.
+Now load in the Boston housing dataset from sklearn into pandas dataframes.
+This is a common dataset for testing machine learning models and comes built-in to scikit-learn.

 .. code-block:: python